GamriKamal/Spring-Boot-WEB-Application/README.md

 ***make list***: Displays a list of Docker containers associated with the project.

 ***make build project***: This goal builds the project with maven.

+The domain for which the home page of the web application is available: http://127.0.0.1:8080/welcomePage